 Debugging with Named Groups

-RegExpress highlights named capture groups in match results, making it straightforward to verify each part of your pattern captures the correct content.
+RegExpress highlights named capture groups in match results, making it straightforward to verify each part of your pattern captures the correct content across the flavor you are targeting.